-Description Capability KES CL SIM Policy Comments Disable of the M of N auto-activation feature.
-Disallow Х Х Х Disable The HSM must operate without M of N auto-activation.
-FCC mask suisma Allow х х х Enable This capability is set prior to shipment to the customer.
-It ECC mechanisms available Allow ^ ^ ^ Disable controls the availability of ECC mechanisms. avanabio Disallow Disable ECC mechanisms are not available.
-Enable SO can configure the policy to enable a partition to be Partition reset Allow Х Х Disable reset if it is locked as a result of exceeding the maximum number of failed login attempts.
-FattitionTeset Disallow Disable A partition cannot be reset and must be re-created as a result of exceeding the maximum number of failed login attempts.
-1 х Enable SO can configure the policy to enable the replication of Network Replication Allow Х Disable the module's key material over the network to a second module.
-Disallow Х Disable The module cannot be replicated over the network.
-Enable This capability is set prior to shipment to the customer.
-If Force user PIN change Allow X X X Х Disable enabled, it forces the user to change the PIN upon first login. - Disallow Disable The user is never forced to change PIN on first login. - Allow х х х Enable This capability is set prior to shipment to the customer.
-It Remote authentication Allow ^ X X X Disable allows the use of remote authentication.
+Description Capability KES CL SIM Policy Comments Disallow х Х Х Disable The HSM must operate without M of N secret sharing for activation.
+Enable SO can configure the policy to enable or disable the Cloning Allow Х Х Х Disable availability of the cloning function for the HSM as a whole.
+Disallow Disable The HSM must operate without cloning.
+Enable SO can configure the policy to enable or disable the Masking Allow Х Х Disable availability of the masking function for the HSM as a whole.
+Disallow X Disable The HSM must operate without masking. ., Enable Off-board storage is used for backup purposes in the Off-board Storage Allow Х Disable Luna PCI stand-alone configuration.
+The SO can enable or disable the use of off-board storage.
+Disallow Х Х Disable Off-board storage is not allowed in the SA configuration.
+Allow Enable SO can configure the policy to enable or disable the use M of N auto-activation Allow Disable of the M of N auto-activation feature.
+Disallow X X Х Disable The HSM must operate without M of N auto-activation.
+F00 Allow x х х Enable This capability is set prior to shipment to the customer.
+It ECC mechanisms available Disable controls the availability of ECC mechanisms.
+Disallow Disable ECC mechanisms are not available. ., ., Enable SO can configure the policy to enable a partition to be Partition reset Allow ow X X Х Disable reset if it is locked as a result of exceeding the maximum number of failed login attempts.
+T divident reset Disallow Disable A partition cannot be reset and must be re-created as a result of exceeding the maximum number of failed login attempts.
+Enable SO can configure the policy to enable the replication of Network Replication Allow X X Disable the module's key material over the network to a second module.
+Disallow Х Disable The module cannot be replicated over the network. ., ., ., Enable This capability is set prior to shipment to the customer.
+If Force user PIN change Allow Х Х Х Disable enabled, it forces the user to change the PIN upon first login.
+Disallow Disable The user is never forced to change PIN on first login.
+Damata Allow x x x Enable This capability is set prior to shipment to the customer.
+It Remote authentication , 111044 ^ ^ Disable allows the use of remote authentication.
 Disallow Disable Remote authentication cannot be enabled for the module.
+Allow Enable SO can configure the policy to enable or disable the use Korean algorithms 10 7.110 Disable of the Korean algorithms Disallow Disable Korean algorithms are not available.